johno/pixyll/_posts/2022-07-27-sole_proprietor_advantages.md

 ---
 layout: post
-title: 5 Special Sole Proprietorship Advantages (Plus 4 Disadvantages)
+title: 5 Special Sole Proprietorship Advantages PLUS Disadvantages
 date: 2022-07-27
-summary: Is a Sole Proprietorship the best type of business for you?
-READ THIS to find out!
+summary: Wanna know if the Sole Proprietorship is THE best business entity for achieving your professional goals?
+READ THIS!
 permalink: /sole-proprietorship/advantages/
 ---